 Here are a few of the best regional parks Orange County has to offer.
 Orange County regional parks are great places for family gatherings and weekend adventures.
 In addition to the standard play areas and picnic tables, Orange County parks offer amenities like fishing lakes, fields for sports, camp sites, and hiking trails.

 Most of the Orange County Regional Parks are open during the summer from 7:00 a.m. to 9:00 p.m. and during the winter from 7:00 a.m. to 6:00 p.m.
-Most also charge a parking fee of $3.00 per car Monday – Friday, and $5 per car Saturday and Sunday.
-Parking fees may be higher on some holidays and during special events.
+Most also charge a parking fee of $3.00 per car Monday – Friday, and $5 per car on Saturday and Sunday.
+Parking fees may be higher on holidays and during special events.
 For more information about regional parks visit OC Parks.

 Carbon Canyon Regional Park

 Carbon Canyon Regional Park is a great location for spending a Sunday with friends and family enjoying the outdoors.
 The park is 164 acres and features a 4-acre lake for fishing, picnic areas, paved trails, sports facilities, and a 3-acre grove of Redwood trees.
 The Redwood trees are accessible via a 1.1 mile out-and-back hike out along a dirt trail.
 The hike is relatively easy and is worth the walk to enjoy a stroll under the canopy of these majestic trees in one of the only groves here in Southern California.
 In addition to the Redwood grove, there is a native garden, several fun playgrounds with unique features, volleyball areas, and much more to enjoy at this fun Orange County Regional Park.
 This park can get hot during the summer so if you plan on hiking, bring plenty of water or aim for getting started early in the day.

 19251 Seapoint Avenue, Huntington Beach